 When a novel starts with a virus bringing civilisation to its knees, it's hard not to make a comparison - and the similarity doesn't end there.

 Station Eleven follows the trail of the Travelling Symphony, a small troupe travelling the land fifteen years after society's collapse, performing music and Shakespeare to scattered, surviving towns.
 Having left two of their group behind, they return to that same town to find the place overrun and under the violent control of the self proclaimed Prophet.
 Later, discovering a stowaway, they realise The Prophet is going to make sure to hunt them down and take back what is his.

-This is where I come back to The Stand.
-The Prophet certainly comes across similar to Randall Flagg, and I could feel the tension building towards a major confrontation.
-A fantastic build up.
+The Prophet certainly comes across similar to Randall Flagg in The Stand, and I could feel the tension building towards a major confrontation.
 Unfortunately, the showdown was a let down and over far too quickly.

-That aside, I would still recommend Station Eleven for the fact that I love the idea that in a post apocalyptic world, there will still be people who see the value in entertainment.
+That aside, I do think Station Eleven is worth a read.
+The who POV of the book is quite refreshing and I love the idea that in a post apocalyptic world, there will still be people who see the value in entertainment.
 The troupe's caravan has a quote, taken from Star Trek, emblazoned on its side: "Because survival is insufficient."

 It's good to see The Rats is still going.
 The story is simple: giant rats kill loads of people.
 The mystery is where the rats have come from, but it doesn't really get deeper than that; most of the attraction was the way in which the victims die (like I said, I was fourteen).
 It got me hooked on James Herbert (I had already read The Fog, thanks to my English teacher slagging it off as sick drivel - cheers for that).